Souvik7861/PROJECTS/7. PySpark Application/ReadMe.md

 ---

-For more details and code implementation, refer to `driver.py` and other relevant scripts in this repository.
+For more details on code implementation, refer to `driver.py` and other relevant scripts in this repository.